Rish3831/Neural-Networks-and-Deep-Learning/README.md

 Removing duplicates and NaN values.
 Normalizing each feature to bring all values between 0 and 1.
-Splitting the data into three sets:
-70% Training set
+Splitting the data into three sets which are 70% Training set,15% Validation set and 15% Test set.

-15% Validation set
-15% Test set
+## 2. Neural Network Parameters
+The following parameters can be set by the user:

+Number of neurons in the hidden layer.

+Lambda (λ) for activation function scaling.

+Number of epochs for training.

+Eta (η), the learning rate for weight updates.

+These inputs initialize the model with a user-defined structure and training configurations.

+## 3. Model Initialization

+Random weights are assigned:

+Between input and hidden layers (w1).

+Between hidden and output layers (w2).